EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

 `fd = socket(domain, type, 0);`

-Here, the system call `socket` will be invoked, and the "real" socket get createdi, fianlly!
+Here, the system call `socket` will be invoked, and the "real" socket get createdi, finally!

 And there's a very important step: